 2/3 cup oil

 mix for 1 minute on speed 2 (until combined)

 Then add, a cup at a time (mixing well in between each addition)

 5 cups of flour (determine the mixture that works best for you — mine is 1 cup whole wheat, 4 cups all purpose).

-**So, in total you will have used 12 cups of flour — 7 before sponging, and 5 after, you can use whatever ratio of whole wheat to white you think your mixer can tolerate (I currently, now I use the bosch, do 100% whole wheat — but it WILL KILL your Kitchenaid at this size recipe).
+**So, in total you will have used 12 cups of flour — 7 before sponging, and 5 after, you can use whatever ratio of whole wheat to white you think your mixer can tolerate (now that I use the Bosch, I use 100% whole wheat — but it WILL KILL your Kitchenaid at this size recipe).

 Allow to mix until it looks REALLY smooth.
 This will take 8-10 minutes from when you started adding the salt etc. all on speed 2.

 Pre-heat oven to a low temp for 1-2 minutes and turn off.